cpp-lln-lab/CPP_BIDS/README.md

 Create the BIDS compliant directories  and filenames (but not the files) for the behavioral output for this subject / session / run.

+The folder tree will always include a session folder.

 Will also create the right filename for the eye-tracking data file.

 For the moment the date of acquisition is appended to the filename
--   can work for behavioral experiment if cfg.device is set to 'PC'
+-   can work for behavioral experiment if cfg.testingDevice is set to 'PC'
--   can work for fMRI experiment if cfg.device is set to 'scanner'
+-   can work for fMRI experiment if cfg.testingDevice is set to 'mri'
 -   can work for simple eyetracking data if cfg.eyeTracker is set to 1

 ### saveEventsFile